google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/patterns.md

 <img src="imgs/mostly-fluid.svg">
 <a href="https://googlesamples.github.io/web-fundamentals/samples/fundamentals/design-and-ui/responsive/patterns/mostly-fluid.html" class="button button-primary">Try it</a>

 In the smallest view, each content `div` is stacked vertically.
-Once the screen width hits 600px, the primary content `div` remains at `width: 100%`, while the secondary `div`'s are shown as two columns below the primary `div`.
+When the screen width hits 600px, the primary content `div` remains at `width: 100%`, while the secondary `div`'s are shown as two columns below the primary `div`.
 Beyond 800px, the container `div` becomes fixed width and is centered on the screen.